Skip Navigation

 In Cuba, road signs are very poor, if they do exist at all in some places!
 But it's not a bad thing, with some Spanish you can ask almost anyone and there are many people needing a lift who are glad to show you the right way.

-Driving is on the right and usually you need to be 21 to rent a car.
+Driving is on the right and usually you need to be at least 21 to rent a car.

 By Bus

-Viazul is the national bus company and their are numerous connections to all major towns in Cuba, like Havana, Santa Clara, Vinales, Trinidad, Camaguey and Santiago de Cuba.
+Viazul is the national bus company and there are numerous connections to all major towns in Cuba, like Havana, Santa Clara, Vinales, Trinidad, Camaguey and Santiago de Cuba.

 By Boat